nightsh/wheezy_countdown/README.md

 Theme link: http://wiki.debian.org/DebianArt/Themes/Joy

+### Update

+I made some adjustments and now the script can be used like this:

+    for i in `ls -1 svg/*.svg`; do                                                                                                                     [0m]  6:21:11
+        ./countdown.sh $i
+    done

+This will generate the corresponding PNG files out of the SVG sources and put them in the './png/' directory (tune accordingly).

 #### Changing the numbers

 I have included a sample script that uses nothing but standard GNU utilities to